 France in the Spring and Summertime is lovely however, it’s also one of the most popular times to visit France, especially Paris.
 Travelling to France in the offseason, you can pay a fraction of what you would typically pay.

 One of the biggest expenses that you can easily overlook when travelling to France is the various fees and rates associated with the foreign currency, I.e. Franc.
 Using cash all the time isn’t a good idea and not to mention- quite inconvenient as well.
 Instead, what you need is a travel card.

 With the best travel credit card, you can save a lot of money on the currency exchange rate and enjoy perks like:

 · Rental car insurance

 · Flight delay reimbursement

 You don’t have to pay a lot of money to see what France has to offer.
 Museums like the Louvre, Musée Rodin, Musée Picasso, Musée d’Orsay and others are free to the public on the first Sunday of every month.

 There are plenty of places to visit for free such as flower markets, parks, churches, la Seine in Paris etc. You can even visit the

 Go for Budget Shopping

-It’s almost impossible to not give in to the irresistible urge for shopping in a foreign country especially when it’s home to iconic fashion brands like Coco Chanel, Lacoste, Chervet, etc. However, you don’t have to spend a fortune to get everything you need.
-The following are some good tips on saving money when shopping:
+It’s almost impossible not to give in to the irresistible urge for shopping in a foreign country, especially when it’s home to iconic fashion brands like Coco Chanel, Lacoste, Chervet, etc. However, you don’t have to spend a fortune to get everything you need.
+The following are some excellent tips on saving money when shopping:

 · There are many shopping malls in France that offer great bargains on household goods and fashion accessories, clothing etc. that you can check out.